 Some graphics cards for under $200 can max out almost any game at 1080p and this is also the sweet spot for many gamers.
 These graphics cards are mid-ranged cards which are meant for 1080p 60fps or at least 40+ fps when you bump the settings to ultra.

-For a build that come under $500 or $600, these graphics cards are best choice and are best matched with Intel core i5 processors or Amd fx 8000 series processors.
-Many of these graphics cards are newly released and are fully directX 12 compatible so you won’t be regretting your choice if you buy anyone of the listed below.
+For a build that comes under $500 or $600, these graphics cards are the best choice and are best matched with Intel Core i5 processors or AMD Ryzen processors.
+Many of these graphics cards are newly released and are fully DirectX 12 compatible so you won’t be regretting your choice if you buy any one of the listed below.

 |Core Clock||1354MHz/1468MHz boost clock|